Rezzecup/pumpfun-sol-bundler/README.md

-# Pump.Fun Bundler: The Premier Solution for Seamless Token Launches
+# Pump.Fun Bundler: The Solution for Seamless Token Launches

 ## Overview

 The **Pump.Fun Bundler** elevates your token launch experience with its open-source, free, and efficient self-bundling script.
-Specifically engineered for the Pump.Fun platform, this tool facilitates launching a token with 15 distinct wallets and profiles, ensuring launches are bubble maps-proof and resilient against Photon SB marks.
+Specifically engineered for the Pump.Fun platform, this tool facilitates launching a token with 15 distinct wallets and profiles, ensuring launches are bubble maps-proof and resilient against Photon.

 ## Key Features